-7.2.1.2 The Group faces intense competition.
+6.2.1.2 The Group faces intense competition

 There is substantial competition across the markets in which the Group operates.
+The Group faces competition from established financial services providers and other parties, including foreign banks and non-bank competitors, such as fintechs, Buy Now Pay Later ("BNPL") providers, digital platforms and large global technology companies, some of which have lower costs, operating and business models or products that differ from or are more competitive than the Group's and some of which are subject to a lesser regulatory environment.

-The Group faces competition from established financial services providers as well as new market entrants, including foreign banks and non-bank competitors with lower costs and new operating and business models.
-In addition, evolving industry trends, rapid technology changes and environmental factors (such as COVID-19) may impact customer needs and preferences and the Group may not predict these changes accurately or quickly enough, or have the resources and flexibility to adapt in sufficient time to meet customer expectations and keep pace with competitors.
-This risk is heightened in the current context where the Group must prioritise responses to new regulation, identified weaknesses and initiatives to support customers through the COVID-19 pandemic.
+In addition, evolving industry trends, rapid technology changes, and environmental factors may impact customer needs and preferences and the Group may not predict these changes accurately or quickly enough, or have the resources and flexibility to adapt in sufficient time, to meet customer expectations and keep pace with competitors.
+These risks are heightened in the current context where the Group has to navigate an uncertain economic environment and prioritise compliance with new regulation.